MattiaFanan/FLEX-C/publication_experiments/README.md

   Number of seeds for the experiments.
 The code will try to load `seeds.json` from the experiment folder, and if the number of loaded seeds does not match this parameter, an error is raised.

 # Reproducing the experiments from the publication
 The file `seeds.json` contains the seeds used in the publication.
-The experiment will automatically load it if present, ensuring reproducibility, as long as `'n_seeds': 25` is set in `main.py`.
+The experiment automatically loads it if available.
+Ensure that `n_seeds: 25` is set in main.py, otherwise an error will occur.

 The experiments notebook includes a safeguard to prevent overwriting results: it checks for the folder `results_namedataset` and raises an exception if it already exists.